biocore/qurro/README.md

                     [-d OUTPUT_DIRECTORY]

-Prepares two Altair JSON plots -- one for a rank plot of taxa, and one for a scatterplot of sample taxon abundances -- as input for RankRatioViz' web interface.
+Prepares two Altair JSON plots -- one for a rank plot of taxa, and one for a scatterplot of sample taxon abundances -- as input for rankratioviz' web interface.

 optional arguments: